Monument Indië-Nederland: Symbolism

-On the pedestal used to be a portrait of general van Heutsz, but because there was a lot of criticism about how van Heutsz had beaten down rebellions in Aceh, the portrait was removed and the name of the monument was changed from het van Heutsz monument to het monument Indië-Nederland.
+On the pedestal used to be a portrait of general Van Heutsz, but following significant criticism over Van Heutsz's actions during the Aceh War, the portrait was removed and the name of the monument was changed from the Van Heutsz monument to the Monument Indië-Nederland.
 After the plaquette with the portrait had been removed, it was stolen in 1984.

 The pond symbolizes the water that separates the Netherlands and Indonesia.
 On the walls with the arcs on the left and on the right of the statue are placed reliefs that represent the islands of the archipelago.

 Attacks and protests

-Since 1935 the monument is frequently damaged.
-Already twice the monument has been the target of a bomb attack, in 1967 and in 1984.
-One remarkable fact is that van Heutsz Junior protested against the monument of his father in 1943 because in his opinion the monument was too weak.
-After the attack in 1984 and the theft of the portrait of van Heutsz the peace returned around the monument, until 1997, when the government wanted to renovate the monument.
-The protests came back on and the government decided to only sand blast the monument.
+Since 1935 the monument has been frequently damaged.
+The monument has been the target of bomb attacks twice, firsr in 1967, and second in 1984 as a protest against Amsterdam mayor Ed van Thijn visiting Suharto's Indonesia, leading to a 12-year-old boy being wounded.
+In 1943, Johan Bastiaan Heutsz, the son of general Van Heutsz, protested against the monument in 1943 because in his opinion the monument was too "weak", and sought to use his influence as a member of the Waffen-SS to get the monument demolished.
+After the attack in 1984 and the theft of the portrait of van Heutsz earlier that year in June to protest the imprisonment of draft dodgers, peace returned around the monument, with the notable exception of the letters of Van Heutsz's name being stolen in 1991, until 1997, when the government wanted to renovate the monument.
+The protests returned and the government decided to only sand blast the monument.